mesos/mr-redis/README.md

 * If your organization has a requirement for creating and maintaining huge number of redis service instances
 * If you are planning to host 'redis' as a Service
 * If redis instances need to be created in seconds and not in minutes
-* If you are already using Apache Mesos as a Resource Manager for your Datacenter and want to add Redis (as a service) workload to it
+* If you are already using Apache Mesos as a Resource Manager for your datacenter and want to add Redis (as a service) workload to it

 ## Installation Instructions

 ###Prerequisite
-For Mr-Redis to work you will need below softwares already available in your DataCenter (Cloud)
+For Mr-Redis to work you will need below software packages already available in your datacenter (Cloud)
 * [Apache Mesos](http://mesos.apache.org/gettingstarted/) :- The Resource Manager of your DC to which mr-redis scheduler will connect to.
 * [Golang Dev Environment] (https://golang.org/doc/install) :- If you are planning to build mr-redis from source you will need to setup standard golang development environment.
-* [etcd](https://github.com/coreos/etcd#getting-started) :- mr-redis uses etcd to store its state information so a running instance of etcd is required in your datacenter
+* [etcd](https://github.com/coreos/etcd#getting-started) or [ZooKeeper](http://zookeeper.apache.org/doc/trunk/zookeeperStarted.html) :- mr-redis uses etcd/ZK to store its state information so a running instance of either etcd or ZK is required in your datacenter
 * [redis-server](https://hub.docker.com/r/library/redis) :- mr-redis scheduler is capable of pulling the redis docker image and executing it. (new) You no longer need to supply a Redis binary

 Installing the scheduler/framework can be done in three ways